 The campaign is effectively there to encourage Surrey’s men (aged 16+) to open up about their mental health and share their wellbeing journeys with others, in order to help increase awareness amongst men, break stigma and discrimination, so more men get the confidence to speak up about their mental wellbeing and receive the support they need to turn their lives around.
+While many of us know it is always ok to ask for help, too many men still think it’s weak or pointless and they just have to toughen up and get on with it.
+It doesn’t have to be this way.

 How you can get involved